praveengs/cronparser/readme.md

 ```

 ## How to run the application
-The application is build using gradle.
+The application is built using gradle.
 The minimum jdk requirement is JDK11.

 ### Build the application
 #### Pre-requisites